Yoshie Shiratori: Abashiri prison break

-After living in an abandoned mine deep in the mountains for two years, he descended to a nearby village, and learned of the surrender of Japan.
-However, he was captured yet again after fatally stabbing a farmer who attacked him after he was caught stealing a tomato from his farm.
+On August 26, 1944, he dislocated both of his shoulders, enabling him to slip through the narrow food slot in his cell door and escape the prison, using a wartime blackout as cover.
+After living in an abandoned mine deep in the mountains for two years, he descended to a nearby village and learned of the surrender of Japan.
+However, he was captured yet again after he fatally stabbed a farmer who had caught him stealing a tomato from his farm.